Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test5_clue_analysis(gemini).md

 ### Informed Clues: 4/5
 **Very Good - Exceeds expectations**

-Both clues are specific and distinct, avoiding the term 'video game'.
-They focus on digital entertainment, user interaction, virtual environments and player actions which are all key characteristics.
+Both samples are specific and avoid the answer word.
+They focus on digital entertainment and virtual world experiences, effectively pointing to video games.
+Could be slightly more distinct.

 ✅ Strengths:
 - Generally specific and relate to correct answer